 When visualizing data, avoiding clutter and focusing on data points bolstering your narrative is essential.
 With Aura, for instance, data visualization helps clients make sense of workforce dynamics by tracking hiring trends or comparing skills evolution across different markets.
 Such business intelligence is invaluable in guiding strategic planning.

-4. Identify and Emphasize Actionable Insights
+4. Extract and Present Actionable Insights

 An effective data storyteller doesn’t overload their audience with more data than necessary.
 Instead, they distill data insights into actionable insights that facilitate better decision-making.
 Knowing your intended audience is key to determining which insights are relevant.
 For example, a private equity firm might be interested in overlaying data surrounding organizational efficiency, competitiveness, and talent risks rather than sentiment data or job posting data alone.